stearm/micro-joi/README.md

     })
 });
 ```
-but you can validate only body or query.
 To keep api backward compatible, you can write the shape of your request body directly, look at the examples below.

 ## Examples